-In addition to interest income at (iii) other income comprises items that are secondary compared to the organisation's principal activities and includes Donations and Profits from the disposal of assets.
+In addition to interest income at (iii) other income comprises items that are secondary compared to the organisation's principal activities and includes participant contributions and profit from the disposal of assets.
 Other income, which is recognised when it is received, is recognised in the statement of profit and loss and other comprehensive income.